rejexx/Parkingspot_Vacancy/references/references.md

-# Key references used in this project include the many who have attempted solving this problem before!
+# Key references
+Thanks to the many who have attempted solving this problem before!
+Check out the below references to see some great methods for solving the same problem.

 Here's a few -